Claude Code Plugins

 0

-Use when creating or developing any feature, before writing code - refines rough ideas into fully-formed designs through collaborative questioning, explores alternatives, then breaks implementation into atomic test/lint/commit steps.
-Use for all work beyond trivial changes.
+MANDATORY for any feature or design decision - refines ideas into validated designs through collaborative questioning, explores alternatives, then breaks implementation into atomic test/lint/commit steps

 Install Skill